Love Island 2020 cast – meet the 12 singletons looking for love

-The ITV2 goliath confirmed final 12 months that a further winter collection was on its approach with £50,000 up for grabs.
+The ITV2 goliath confirmed final yr that a further winter sequence was on its means with £50,000 up for grabs.

 We now have the confirmed lineup, which sees Rochelle Humes’ sister Sophie Piper heading to the Love Island villa together with a former Miss Ghana and, for the primary time, feminine twins.
 We’ve not even talked about the inheritor to the Lanhydrock property but both…

-Laura Whitmore is taking up presenting from Caroline Flack and Iain Stirling returns to relate the collection which returns on Sunday, 12th January at 9pm.
+Laura Whitmore is taking on presenting from Caroline Flack and Iain Stirling returns to relate the sequence which returns on Sunday, 12th January at 9pm.

 Who’s within the Winter Love Island 2020 forged?